This is a user experience case study for a project to design the look and interactions of a construction company’s ecommerce website.

 A construction equipment rental company wanted to establish and differentiate themselves in a massive multi-billion dollar market of renting construction equipment.
-Currently the market is dominated by a few huge players who control the prices and availability of inventory.
+Currently, the construction rental market is dominated by a few huge players who control the prices and availability of inventory.

 One of the biggest challenges construction project managers face is the lack of transparency on availability and pricing.
 Typically, the project managers do not know the full amount until after they have returned the equipment.
-Additional fees they were not aware of upfront are added to their bill.
-This construction rental company wanted to have a high level of transparency with pricing and availability for users immediately when they are searching their needed equipment.
+And then frustration mounts when additional fees they were not aware of upfront are added to their bill.
+This construction rental company wanted to have a high level of transparency with pricing and availability for users immediately when they are searching for their needed equipment.

-Another challenge is that currently most renting is coordinated over the phone instead of online.
-Competitors’ websites do not make it easy for users to get all the information they need to move forward with renting equipment without having to make a phone a call.
+Additionally, a challenge is that most renting is coordinated over the phone instead of online.
+Also, most construction rental websites do not make it easy for users to get all the information they need to move forward with renting equipment without having to make a phone call.
 Competitor websites typically show everything that they rent but not let people know what equipment specifically is available in their area.

-This case study focuses on the solving the main problems identified by the construction rental company.
-Price transparency and availability during the searching and checking out phases of renting construction equipment online.
+This case study focuses on solving the main problems identified by the construction rental company.
+The problems are price transparency and availability during the searching and checking out phases of renting construction equipment online.

-For this website we wanted to solve three problems that were widely known in the construction rental industry.
-Our designs and user testing were focused on the three main problems we believed users faced when renting heavy equipment online.
+For this website, we wanted to solve three problems that were widely known in the construction rental industry.
+Our designs and user tests focused on the three main problems we believed users faced when renting heavy equipment online.

 - Lack of transparency with rental costs

-- No information about proximity of equipment to job site.
+- No information about the proximity of equipment to the job site.

 - Inability to easily choose attachments

 I conducted a thorough competitive analysis of the four biggest rental companies’ websites.
-We noticed several commonalities among them and some problems that we wanted to address to differentiate our services from theirs:
+As a result, we noticed several commonalities among them and some problems that we wanted to address to differentiate our services from theirs: